-John H. Gross is an optional service partner in the Litigation Department.
+John Gross is an optional service partner in the Litigation Department.

-John was trial counsel for Silverstein Properties in its insurance coverage litigation for property damage to the Twin Towers resulting from the September 11, 2001 terrorist attacks on the World Trade Center.
-The jury returned a verdict in favor of Silverstein Properties’ position that what happened at the World Trade Center was two occurrences.
+John was trial counsel for Silverstein Properties in its insurance coverage litigation for property damage to the World Trade Center’s Twin Towers resulting from the September 11, 2001 terrorist attacks.
+The jury returned a verdict in favor of Silverstein Properties's position that what happened at the World Trade Center was two occurrences, not one.
 As a result, Silverstein Properties recovered an additional $1.1 billion from its insurance companies to use to rebuild the World Trade Center.
-John also advised the City of New York on legal issues arising from the September 11 terrorist attacks.
+John also advised the City of New York on legal issues arising from the September 11 attacks.

-John represented JP Morgan Chase in coverage disputes arising out of the fall of Enron and WorldCom, and the Bank’s successful appeal to the New York Court of Appeals in J.P.
+John represented JPMorgan Chase in coverage disputes arising out of the fall of Enron and WorldCom, and in the bank's successful appeal to the New York State Court of Appeals in J.P.
 Morgan Securities Inc. v.
-Vigilant Insurance Company, et. al.
+Vigilant Insurance Company, et al.

-John served as a federal prosecutor in the United States Attorney's Office for the Southern District of New York where he was Assistant Chief of the Criminal Division.
-John prosecuted Mafia drug dealers, corrupt police officers, and white collar criminals.
+John served as a federal prosecutor in the United States Attorney's Office for the Southern District of New York, where he was Assistant Chief of the Criminal Division.
+He prosecuted Mafia drug dealers, corrupt police officers and white collar criminals.

-John was appointed Associate Special Counsel to the United States Department of Justice to assist in investigating allegations involving President Carter and the funding of his presidential campaign.
-During that investigation, John took the deposition of President Carter in the White House, the first time a President testified under oath.
+He was appointed Associate Special Counsel to the United States Department of Justice to assist in investigating allegations involving President Jimmy Carter and the funding of his presidential campaign.
+During that investigation, he took President Carter’s deposition in the White House — the first time a president testified under oath.

-John has lectured on trial practice at the American Bar Association, the New York City Bar, Practising Law Institute, American Corporate Counsel Association, and other professional organizations.
-He also taught trial advocacy as an Adjunct Associate Professor at New York University Law School and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar Association, and Harvard Law School.
+John has lectured on trial practice at the American Bar Association, New York City Bar Association, Practising Law Institute, American Corporate Counsel Association and other professional organizations.
+He also taught trial advocacy as an Adjunct Associate Professor at New York University School of Law, and has been a faculty member on trial advocacy programs sponsored by the United States Department of Justice, the New York City Bar Association and Harvard Law School.

 During the summers of 1968 and 1969, John was a volunteer lawyer in Jackson, Mississippi for the Lawyers Committee for Civil Rights Under Law.

-John was the Treasurer and then Chairman of Rudolph W. Giuliani's successful New York City campaigns for Mayor and served as Chairman of his political committee.
+John was the treasurer, and then chairman, of Rudolph W. Giuliani's successful New York City mayoral campaigns and served as chairman of his political committee.